-It sounds like a great read, doesn’t it?
+Carol sounds like a great read, doesn’t it?
 I really really wanted to enjoy this book but to be honest it fell short of my expectations.
 Was there too much hype around the film?
 I don’t know, but the book was just…

 Taking a long time to get into the story, I found it hard to connect with Therese and Carol, neither of them exerting the usual feelings of attachment I normally have when reading about a female protagonist.
 I anticipated feeling empathy, a sense of understanding what Therese is feeling and the final moment of happiness that someone else, even if in a book, could put into words the thoughts and emotions of falling in love with someone society won’t accept you being with.

 Now I can’t say it wasn’t well written.
 Nor was it particularly boring.
 It’s my opinion that this book just wasn’t meant for me.
 For the first time since I was 9, I found myself reading the last page of the book and praying for it to be over!

 What are your opinions of the book?
 I’m still to see the film so will reserve judgement on it for now!